FauxFaux/gpgrv/README.md

  * [`sequoia-openpgp`](https://crates.io/crates/sequoia-openpgp) (GPLv3) - serious implementation of plenty of `pgp`

-I was using the the `gpgme` API, which works, but the API is painful, and the linking/requirements are complicated.
+I was using the `gpgme` API, which works, but the API is painful, and the linking/requirements are complicated.

 `sequoia`'s license is wrong.